October 31 is World Cities Day, promoting better cities and better lives.

 The new concourse is three times larger than previously and is enclosed by a giant atrium, allowing natural light throughout the station.
 The upgrade has significantly improved the experience for passengers, leading to better links to and through the city centre.

-This year, we opened a dedicated lounge for passengers requiring mobility assistance in one of our initiatives to improve accessibility and put passengers first.
+In 2019, we opened a dedicated lounge for passengers requiring mobility assistance in one of our initiatives to improve accessibility and put passengers first.

 3. Glasgow Queen Street

-We’re busy delivering a modern and fully accessible transport hub at Glasgow’s gateway to Scotland:
+We’ve delivered a modern and fully accessible transport hub at Glasgow’s gateway to Scotland:

 - a contemporary building both internally and externally